Disturbing Data On Falls In California Nursing Homes

 Contact Our Oakland Nursing Home Abuse Lawyers Right Away

 If you have concerns about a loved one who suffered a fall at an assisted living center in California, please contact Venardi Zurada, LLP to schedule a no-cost case assessment.
-We are happy to meet with you at our offices in Oakland, Walnut Creek, or Redding, CA.
+We are happy to meet with you at our offices in Oakland or Walnut Creek, CA.